gemechutaye/gemechutaye.github.io/_pages/about.md

   - /about.html
 ---

 I am Gemechu, currently in my final year of undergraduate studies, pursuing a degree in Computer Science and Engineering at [Jain University](https://www.jainuniversity.ac.in/) in Bengaluru, India.
 Originally, I was born and raised in Ethiopia.
-I had the great opportunity to attend a fully funded study abroad program in India through the [Study in India](https://studyinindia.gov.in/) government scholarship.
+I had a great opportunity to attend a fully funded study abroad program in India through the [Study in India](https://studyinindia.gov.in/) government scholarship.

 My research interest centers on Natural Language Processing (NLP), (esp. with a distinct emphasis on advancing the realms of language modeling, emotion detection, and multimodal NLP), Machine Learning, Deep Learning, Reinforcement Learning, and Information Retrival.